 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Polymyalgia rheumatica (PMR) is an inflammatory condition of unknown cause which is characterised by severe bilateral pain and morning stiffness of the shoulder, neck and pelvic girdle.
-There is some controversy as to whether or not PMR represents a form of giant cell arteritis (GCA).
-However, the balance of evidence would appear to suggest that they are two distinct and relatively common diseases which often co-exist and which share many common features.
+There is ongoing debate as to whether or not PMR represents a form of giant cell arteritis (GCA), or whether they are distinct conditions, as they often co-exist, they share many common features and both respond to corticosteroids.
+40-50% of people with GCA have associated PMR, and around 15% of those with PMR go on to develop GCA.

-- Polymyalgia rheumatica occurs almost exclusively in people aged above 50, and the mean age of onset is about 73.
+- PMR occurs almost exclusively in people aged above 50 and the mean age of onset is about 73.

 - PMR is seen mainly in people of north European ancestry, although it can occur in any ethnic group.